thelovelab/comp-bio-setup/quantify.md

 <https://combine-lab.github.io/salmon/getting_started/>

-## Index the reference transcripts
+## Indexing the reference transcripts

 First you'll need to download or generate a FASTA file of all of the reference transcript sequences.
 You can download a FASTA file of transcript